 - Master of Theological Studies (MTS).

-Alternatively, a research Masters degree may suit for smaller-scale research.
+Alternatively, the Master of Philosophy degree may suit for smaller-scale research.
 It has a shorter duration and lower cost, and can be upgraded to a PhD with the required level of progress.
 Contact ALC Research for further information.

 Q: What does the Graduate Certificate of Research Methodology (GCRM) offer?A:

-The GCRM combines a Research Methodologies courwork unit and a minor thesis.
-It can be completed in 1 semester full-time, or over 2-3 semesters part-time.
+The GCRM combines a Research Methodologies coursework unit and a minor thesis.
+It can be completed in 1 semester full-time, or up to 2 years part‑time.

 If you have professional expertise or a high level of knowledge in your intended field of research, but have no research training, the GCRM will teach you the skills required to undertake research at Masters or PhD level.
 You will be required to gain a grade of 75 or higher (Distinction or High Distinction) for the Minor Thesis.